carpentries-lab/good-enough-practices/paper.md

 Alternatively, it can be the time where one learner says "this is very nice but you don't really need to write a README file do you" and other learners tell persuasive anecdotes arguing that, yes, you do.

 We recommend the workshop for first-year PhD students, for researchers who are moving through collecting data towards larger-scale data analysis, and for those who have started to write code and need help organising it.
-We particularly recommend this workshop as a preliminary before learning about version control with git [@carpentries2019git].
+We particularly recommend this workshop as a preliminary before learning about version control with Git [@carpentries2019git].

 # How the lesson came to be